HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 	$ echo $LD_LIBRARY_PATH
 	```

 	If the output isn't the following one, execute the commands in point 7.
-Skip 7 otherwise.
+Skip 7 otherwise

 	Expected output:
 	```bash